 The use by Erste Group Bank AG of any MSCI ESG Research LLC or its affiliates (“MSCI”) data, and the use of MSCI logos, trademarks, service marks or index names herein, do not constitute a sponsorship, endorsement, recommendation, or promotion of Erste Group Bank AG by MSCI.
 MSCI services and data are the property of MSCI or its information providers, and are provided ‘as-is’ and without warranty.
 MSCI names and logos are trademarks or service marks of MSCI.

-In January 2020, Sustainalytics, a leading ESG research, ratings and data firm, assessed Erste Group to be at medium risk of experiencing material financial impacts from ESG factors.
+In February 2021, Sustainalytics, a leading ESG research, ratings and data firm, assessed Erste Group to be at low risk of experiencing material financial impacts from ESG factors.

 Tax policy and anti corruption

 As one of the leading financial service providers in Central and Eastern Europe, we have a greater responsibility - also in dealing with the state and tax authorities.
 Therefore, we undertake not to choose aggressive tax practices or support third-party tax avoidance models.
 The Group Tax Code of Conduct sets out these basic principles.

 Erste Group is a responsible tax payer, paying the amount of taxes legally due in any territory, in accordance with local legislation and international accepted principles.
 Please find more information in our Tax Code of Conduct.

 Here is an overview of the incurred taxes on Erste Group's income in the various countries in 2019 in EUR thousand:

 Source: Annual report 2019